Emergency and Health Services

 Although there are no medical facilities or services located directly in Stavely, just down the road, the Town of Claresholm offers high quality medical services through local facilities such as the medical clinic, hospitals, nursing home and health unit.
 Facilities include the Claresholm Centre for Mental Health & Addictions and AADAC also offer medical support.

 The Claresholm Medical Clinic Phone: (403) 625-4484 is located west of the General Hospital on 43rd Avenue West and houses the offices of our local doctors.
 The Claresholm General Hospital was opened in 1972 and today is an active treatment facility with 16 beds and a 24 hour emergency.
 Phone (403) 682-3700.

 The Willow Creek Continuing Care Centre provides extended care for long term patients.
 In 1988 the present hospital was opened with 100 beds.
 Phone (403) 625-3361.

-The Porcupine Hills Lodge is run by the PHL Foundation, a non-profit organization which provides subsidized, low-cost housing for seniors 65 years of age and older who are functionally independent.
-The Foundation operates forty lodge units and eight 2 bedroom supportive housing units.
-Phone (403) 625-3988.
+The Porcupine Hills Lodge is run by the PHL Foundation, a non-profit organization which provides subsidized, affordable housing for seniors 65 years of age and older who are functionally independent.
+The Foundation operates forty lodge units, plus a Respite Room and twenty-four 2 bedroom supportive housing units.
+For further inquiries please contact the CAO at (403) 625-3988, ext.
+5.